-Wouldn’t it be better to show them how to write and then have them produce work based on a template that is correct.
+Wouldn’t it be better to show them how to write and then have them produce work based on a template that is correct?
 That way, they’re practicing correct grammar and will feel more successful.
-In this case, the act of writing will help to reinforce how to form sentences.
+In this case, the act of writing will reinforce how to form sentences.

 Here’s an example of how my thinking has changed:

-At the beginning of the year, I used to ask my French 2 students to do presentations about themselves during the first week of school and then to write these up as compositions.
+At the beginning of the year, I used to ask my French 2 students to do presentations about themselves and then to write these up as compositions.

-What I got back was pretty much a mess and I spent hours grading these with correction symbols and then having students edit and rewrite them.
+What I got back was pretty much a mess and I spent hours grading using correction symbols and then having students edit and rewrite them.
 However, even after all that, they still continued to make similar mistakes throughout the year.

 I created a fill-in-the-blank template for this type of composition.
-Now students have the basis to write a much better composition and while doing so, are learning how to write correctly and what good sentences should look like.
+Now students write much better compositions.
+While doing so, they are learning how to write correctly and what good sentences should look like.

 They fill in the blanks and then write out the whole composition on the computer or by hand.
-I actually prefer having them write by hand because there is just something about that hand-brain connection that helps students remember more effectively.
+I actually prefer writing by hand because the hand-brain connection helps students remember more effectively.

 Get free copies of these ready-made All about Me French Writing Projects in my Free Resource Library (plus tons of other great stuff).

-These are the types of writing activities that I choose to do now with my lower level students.
+These writing activities that I do now with my lower level students are so much more effective.
 Less frustration for them + no more hours of grading for me + better learning experience = everybody wins!